anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/ethereum_smart_contracts.md

 When an account on Namada becomes a validator, they must provide two Ethereum secp256k1 keys:

-- a "hot" key for normal operations
+- the bridge key - a hot key for normal operations
-- a "cold" key for exceptional operations, like emergency withdrawal from the bridge
+- the governance key - a cold key for exceptional operations, like emergency withdrawal from the bridge

 These keys are used to control the bridge smart contracts, via signing of